seacode/gmacs/README.md

   * Year, Season, Fleet/Survey, Sex, Type (of data), Shell Condition, Maturity, No. Samples, Data

-During the read-in procedure, helpful messages are printed to screen and the information read in is printed to a separate file called `echoinput.rep` allowing users to check and debug their data and control files.
+Model specifcations are controlled through the `model.ctl` file.
+During the read-in procedure, helpful messages are printed to screen and information read in from both the data and control files is printed to a separate file called `echoinput.rep` allowing users to check and debug their input.
+For more information, see the general user-guide at: [Gmacs Wiki](https://github.com/seacode/gmacs).

-A general user-guide to the program is under development in the form of the [Gmacs Wiki](https://github.com/seacode/gmacs) and will be made available with future releases.

 ## Simulation Mode